EmmadZahid/git_ninja_tutorial/README.md

 # git_ninja_tutorial

 This file contains a list of commonly used git commands.
 In order to use command prompt for git, run Git Bash.
+For further please see the video tutorials of this playlist https://www.youtube.com/playlist?list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR
 # Commands

 <b>Configuring author name</b><br>